ZackTarantinoWoolson/AdventOfCode/Day1_Trebuchet/DayOne.md

 ## Notes:

-Task 1 : Find all numbers per line and in the order they are set Task 2 : Combine the first and last numbers on each line to form one number Task 3 : Add All numbers together to get the sum of all values
+Task 1 : Find all numbers per line and in the order they are set Task 2 : Convert string ("one") to number ("1")
+Task 3 : Combine the first and last numbers on each line to form one number Task 4 : Add All numbers together to get the sum of all values